ekoori/PublicWork/4_Publish/rewrite.md

 ---
-PromptInfo:
 promptId: rewrite
 name: ✏️ Rewrite, Paraphrase
 description: select a content and it will be rewriten.
 author: Noureddine
 tags: writing
 version: 0.0.1
 ---
+# rewrite
 content:
 {{context}}
 prompt: